Thalassery railway station

-The old platform ticket counter is closed after the renovation of Thalassery railway station.
-The new ticket counter is located at Platform No. 02.
-The road which connects Thalassery railway station is known as Goodshed Road which is now often referred as new railway station road.
+Following the renovation of Thalassery railway station, the old platform ticket counter has been closed.
+The new ticket counter is now situated at Platform No. 02.
+The road connecting Thallassery railway station is known as Goodshed Road, which is commonly referred to as the new railway station road.

-Thalassery railway station once had goods transportation facility. which is now discontinued and moved to Edakkad railway station.
+Thal railway station previously had a goods transportation facility, which has been discontinued and relocated to Edakkad railway station.

 No direct line connects Thalassery to Mysore, although a feasibility study for such a route was funded in 2013.

 TLY railway station is a Class 'A' railway station.
 Almost all major trains connecting the other parts of Kerala, Tamil Nadu, Andhra Pradesh and North India halt here.

 Thalassery (Station Code: TLY) and Jagannath Temple Gate (Station Code: JGE) are two different stations which serve Tellicherry city.

 Infrastructure

 Thalassery railway station has two platforms, namely Platform No.1 and 2 with two entrances.
 There are two ticket counters.
 The railway station has lift as well as escalator facilities to cross platform.
 The station is also equipped with free wireless internet access facility, and prepaid auto stand.